ytakano/catenaccio_dpi/README.md

 ### How to run with MongoDB

 Before running, please start up MongoDB server.
-Then run cattenacio_dpi_mongo like this.
+After satrting up MongoDB, run cattenacio_dpi_mongo like this.

     $ ./src/cattenacio_dpi_mongo -p -i eth0

 You can specify IP address and port number of MongoDB by -m option.
-If you didn't pass -m option, it connect to localhost:27017 as default.
+If you donn't pass -m option, it connects to localhost:27017 by default.

     $ ./src/cattenacio_dpi_mongo -p -i eth0 -m localhost:27017

-Then, run mongo.sh for statistics.
+Then, run js/mongo.sh for statistics.

     $ ./js/mongo.sh